cgoliver/rnamigos2/README.md

 All configs are in the `conf/` folder.

-* `conf/learning.yaml` controls the model training
+* `conf/train.yaml` controls the model training
+* `conf/pretrain.yaml` controls the model pretraining
+* `conf/evaluate.yaml` controls the model virtual screening evaluation

 ## Train a model